regimantas/proxinet/README.md

   Supports multiple backend targets per route, with weighted round-robin balancing.
 - **WebSocket proxying:**
   Fully supports WebSocket connections.
+- **Upstream base path (optional):**
+  Mount an app that lives under a subpath on the backend (for example CouchDB’s `/_utils`) at your domain root without changing the client URL.
+Set `upstreamBasePath`, and requests like `https://example.com/` will be proxied to `http://backend/_utils/`.
 - **Multi-language logging:**
   Logs and errors are translated (English, Lithuanian, Polish, Spanish, German) and language can be changed at runtime.
-- **Services integration:**
+- **Systemd integration:**
-  Can generate and enable a Linux systemd and Windows service automatically.
+  Can generate and enable a Linux systemd service automatically.
 - **Hot reload:**
   Add, remove, or change domains, targets, or certificates in `redirects.json` and changes take effect in seconds.